formsy/formsy-material-ui/README.md

-# THIS PACKAGE IS NO LONGER MAINTAINED
+# Help Wanted

+This package is currently being updated after a long hiatus, and all help is appreciated.

-Here are some alternatives:
+In the meantime, here are some alternatives:

 - https://www.npmjs.com/package/react-material-ui-form-validator
 - https://redux-form.com/6.6.2/examples/material-ui/